javeria-malik/Matplotlib.python/README.md

 # Matplotlib.python
-This repository inculde my matplotlib practice which i done while learning the fundamentals of matplotlib .
+This repository inculde my matplotlib practice which i done while learning the fundamentals of matplotlib.
+.